MaximilianWeiland/Bayesian_Inference/README.md

 ### data
 Data from the European Social Survey (ESS) is used to measure the degree of political participation.
 Information on country-level degrees of social expenditures, corruption levels and youth unemployment is obtained by the OECD data portal and the World Bank.

+### figures
+All plots created for the report saved as png-files.

 ### model files
 All models are implemented as Stan files which are stored in this folder.
 Additionally, to get a better understanding of the sampling process, each model is also implemented via the Metropolis Hastings algorithm in an additional R script.